maurorappa/ReverseProxy/README.md

 # ReverseProxy

-This is simple HTTP reverse proxy with some advanced features tipicla of a WAF (web application firewall) like rate limiting, URL/Method firewall and urlknocking
+This is simple HTTP reverse proxy with some advanced features tipical of a WAF (web application firewall) like rate limiting, URL/Method firewall and urlknocking
 (a secret URL which allows access to a specific path, like the admin zone).
 It also logs all HTTP requests for trafic analysis.